Gifting has never been easier

 Rye is drier and spicier.
 It has a sharper profile that sits closer to the drink's historical roots, and it produces a less sweet, more complex result.
 If you want something with more edge, rye changes the character noticeably.

 Neither is the "right" choice.
 The same recipe made with each produces two distinct but equally valid drinks.
 Worth trying both.
+More about bourbon and rye in our blog here.

 This is one of the most overlooked details in the recipe.